come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 I feel immediately more secure when I do test-driven development.
 At least give an honest try to writing the tests first, and get into a cycle of red-green-refactor.
-There are other techniques that can achieve the same result, but I suggest to start here and then deviate if you find good reasons to do so.
-If you've never worked this way, read [Test Driven Development: By Example](https://www.goodreads.com/book/show/387190.Test_Driven_Development), by Kent Beck.
+There are other techniques that can achieve the same result, but I suggest starting here and then deviating if you find good reasons to do so.
+Never worked this way?
+Read
+[Test Driven Development: By Example](https://www.goodreads.com/book/show/387190.Test_Driven_Development), by Kent Beck.
 It's a quick read, that will help you avoid the temptation of just jumping into code without thinking it through.